An Ode to My July 2024 Favorites

 4. Laneige Lip Mask

-My lips tend to get very dry, and no lip balms or chapsticks helped.
+My lips tend to get dry, and no lip balms or chapsticks helped.
 Laneige lip masks were a savior.
 Apply a thick coat at night and rub it off in the morning.
 You will be surprised by how soft and subtle your lips are.
 The plus point is your lips do not get “addicted” to the mask, as in your lips won’t become drier after a few hours.
 It has a healing effect, unlike most lip balms/masks that tend to make your lips smoother only superficially.

 5. Home Plus Magic Atta Kneader